 with your intention and it will help you figure out how to continue.

-bring this up because especially in this kind of drawing scenario, it
+I mention this because especially in this kind of drawing scenario, it

 is easy to get caught up in details just because they are there.